garrandall/popular-music-data/tracks/i-luv-your-girl-the-dream.md

 I, I, I, I

-Part of me feels so bad, but, ooh
+Part of me feels so bad, but, oh
 Not that bad
 Situation got you mad, I would be
 Too, cause damn she bad, damn she